-Earthing Spades
+• Earthing Spades

-A second approach, which is prevalent in the USA, has been to insert earthing spades made of either an exotic metal material such as hastelloy or monel etc at pipe joints.
+A second approach, which is prevalent in the USA, has been to insert earthing spades made of either an exotic metal (such as hastelloy) or of conductive PTFE at pipe joints.
 Typically, these earthing spades would be electrically connected to the surrounding pipework.
 These spades function by allowing static charge in the contained fluid to, at least partially, discharge at pipe joints to the surrounding pipework, thus reducing the overall charge levels in the system.
 The downside of metallic spades is the potential for ion pickup from the metals and with all types of spade the introduction of an additional leak path.
+CRP can supply earthing spades in both exotic alloys and conductive PTFE.

-Static Dissipating Materials
+• Static Dissipating Materials